Home/Fruits/Dehydrated Peach

 !Excessive consumption may lead to digestive discomfort due to high fiber content.

-!Some brands may add sugar or preservatives, so it's important to read labels carefully.
+!Some brands may add sugar or preservatives, which can negate health benefits.

 How to Prepare & Consume

-Best enjoyed as a snack on their own or added to cereals, oatmeal, or baked goods.
-Soaking in water can enhance their texture for use in recipes.
+Best enjoyed as a snack, added to cereals, or rehydrated in water for use in recipes.

 Smart Selection & Storage